exakat/php-dictionary/dictionary/private.ini.rst

 The private keyword is part of the three keywords to define visibility of a method, property or constant.
 It is the strictest level of visibility: it restrict usage to the current class only.
 Child class can't redefine it, nor access it.

-The private keyword cannot be used with the final keyword : a private method is not visible in the child classes, and can't also be redefined.
+The private keyword cannot be used with the final keyword: a private method is not visible in the child classes, and can't also be redefined.

 .. code-block:: php

    <?php

-   class x {
+       class X {
            private const X = 1;

            final public function method() {
                echo self::X;
            }
        }

    ?>